0franciscor/lei-21-s2-1de-g19/docs/SprintC/US12/US_Template.md

-# US XXX - XXXX XXXX
+# US 12 - As a clinical chemistry technologist, I intend to record the results of a given test.

 ## 1. Requirements Engineering